The Insurance and Reinsurance Law Review: Brazil

 The New Civil Procedure Code, which became effective in March 2016, attempts to make litigation less time-consuming by developing and enhancing the rules concerning alternative dispute resolution mechanisms (especially arbitration and mediation); rendering certain decisions by the superior courts binding and making a decision in a single case the model for court decisions in cases that are similar (similar to precedents in the United States).
-The New Civil Procedure Code's incentive for conciliation and mediation is clear, since judges, upon receiving any petition, shall establish a conciliation or mediation hearing to be carried out by experts in the matter who will try to resolve the situation by consensus.
+The New Civil Procedure Code's incentive for conciliation and mediation is clear, as judges, upon receiving any petition, shall establish a conciliation or mediation hearing to be carried out by experts in the matter who will try to resolve the situation by consensus.

 The parties may agree to submit insurance disputes to arbitration.
 Court decisions have consistently recognised the validity of clauses providing for mandatory arbitration in civil and commercial matters; however, courts have also decided that such clauses shall only bind consumers if they expressly agree to it.

 Arbitration is becoming an increasingly popular alternative dispute resolution mechanism in Brazil for the following reasons:

 - it is, usually, faster than procedures in Brazilian courts;